ECMTA Autumn Gathering 3-5 November 2017 in Leiston Abbey, Suffolk (UK)

 In cooperation with Pro Corda www.procorda.com

-Leiston Abbey is a beautiful historic site dating from 1363, set in the Suffolk countryside only a short drive from the seaside towns of Aldeburgh and Southwold.
+The events include masterclasses for students by ECMTA members/professors, Members´forum and concerts in the picturesque Leiston Abbey, a beautiful historic site dating from 1363, set in the Suffolk countryside only a short drive from the seaside towns of Aldeburgh and Southwold.
 The beautiful abbey ruins are incorporated into the buildings providing a stunning backdrop.
 Parts of the ruins were purchased in the 1970s by Pro Corda, the International Chamber Music Academy, a charity running music courses for children and adults.

 The Annual Spring Meeting of the European Chamber Music Teachers´ Association came to its conclusion on Sunday, 23 April.
 The hospitality of the Kuopio Conservatory made it very hard to leave, as no matter what kind of weather we experienced outside - rain, hail, wind and sun all on one day! - there was always a feeling of warm welcome present inside the beautiful Kuopio Music Centre.

 Through chamber music a sense of family develops quickly.
 At this meeting we greeted our new members from Portugal and new guests from Italy and France.
 During these three days, chamber music pedagogues from all over Europe – Finland, Lithuania, Italy, Portugal, UK, France, Russia, Estonia – listened to concerts, presentations and guest speakers and spent wonderful times together talking about music and teaching music.